mondoohq/cnquery/README.md

 cnquery run local -c "services.list{*}" -j
 ```

-You could then pipe it to [jq](https://stedolan.github.io/jq/) or other applications.
+You can then pipe the output to [jq](https://stedolan.github.io/jq/) or other applications.

 ## Query packs